naimJus/client/README.md

 The app includes a bonus feature where users can tap on a user in the list to view additional details.
 This demonstrates the flexibility and modularity of the architecture, as new features like this can be added easily.

+Since the requirements for the bonus feature were not strictly defined I took the liberty to implement it in a more mobile friendly way.
+The reason behind this approach was, I didn't think there were enough user details to show them in a new screen.

 ## Conclusion